Sustainability

 Since 2007 Greening Australia and WOMADelaide have been working together to measure the festival’s carbon emissions footprint, and plant carbon-storing native trees and shrubs to offset it.

-This award-winning collaboration saw $2, now $3 from every ticket sold invested back into tree plantings to create native, biodiverse forests in regional South Australia.
+This award-winning collaboration saw $3 from every ticket sold invested back into tree plantings to create native, biodiverse forests in regional South Australia.

-As of the end of 2022, the WOMADelaide forests now cover 107 hectares on Kaurna, Ngarrindjeri and Peramangk Country.
+As of the end of June 2024, the WOMADelaide forests now cover 109 hectares on Kaurna, Ngarrindjeri and Peramangk Country.

 The WOMADelaide community’s contribution is making a noticeable difference even in young plantings, with bird species returning in growing numbers and increasing insect and plant diversity.